dhh1128/intent/docs/spec/README.md

 For safety and simplicity reasons, intent docs are assumed to intend [embeddable mode](../glossary.html#embeddable-mode) only.
 The transformation of individual files can always be forced into [standalone mode](../glossary.html#standalone-mode) with the `--standalone-mode` switch.
 Alternatively, the `--natural-mode` switch will render all files in their [natural mode](../glossary.html#natural-mode).

 A file can declare or inherit a `standalone prefix` and/or `standalone suffix` property; the direct declaration of such a prefix or suffix changes the natural mode for the content to standalone.
 During standalone mode transformation, the content of `standalone prefix` is prepended to the main output as if it were a pure HTML fragment that contained all structure up to and including `<body>`; the content of `standalone suffix` is appended as if it were a pure HTML fragment that contained at least `</body></html>`.

+#### Standalone features

+The sanitization of embeddable mode allows the same tags and HTML attributes as [HTMLSanitizer's default posture](https://github.com/mganss/HtmlSanitizer#tags-allowed-by-default).
+Any HTML constructs beyond this will either be sanitized or require standalone mode.

 #### Hyperlinks and Anchors